kishimisu/WebGPU-Radix-Sort/README.md

 - Supports arrays of arbitrary size

 #### Use Cases:
-- You need to sort data directly on the GPU
+- Sort data exclusively on the GPU
-- You need to sort a large number of elements (> 100,000 elements) faster than the CPU
+- Sort a large number of elements (> 100,000 elements) faster than the CPU
-- You need to sort a large number of elements in real-time applications
+- Sort a large number of elements in real-time applications

 ### Parallel Prefix Sum (Scan)